Food Waste Collection Program

 What are the benefits of food waste composting?

-- Reduces greenhouse gases: Food scraps in landfills emit more methane (a potent and harmful greenhouse gas) as they decompose.
+- Reduces greenhouse gases: Food scraps in landfills emit methane (a potent and harmful greenhouse gas) as they decompose.

 - Saves money: It costs less money per ton to send food scraps to the Organics Composting Facility than to the landfill.

-You will be provided with 60 compostable liners to use for the duration of the 6-month pilot phase.
-If you would like to purchase more or try a different brand, many retailers including Target, Walmart, Home Depot and Lowe’s carry these bags.
+You will be provided with 60 compostable liners to use for starters.
+If you would like to purchase more or try a different brand; many retailers including Target, Walmart, Home Depot and Lowe’s carry these bags.
 For a complete list of accepted bags, please visit this link:

-How often will the curbside bin be emptied?The cart will be emptied once a week, every Wednesday.
-Please have your 6-gallon bin outside by 7 a.m. on Wednesday but no earlier than 5 p.m. on Tuesday.
-To avoid odors, you should empty your kitchen caddy by placing the liner in your curbside bin every few days.
+The curbside caddy will be emptied once a week on Wednesday.
+Please have your 6-gallon bin outside by 7 a.m. on Wednesday, but no earlier than 5 p.m. on Tuesday.
+To avoid odors, you should empty your kitchen caddy into your curbside bin every few days.

 Where does our collected food waste go?